apache/arrow-site/_posts/2024-02-27-comet-donation.md

 The Apache Arrow PMC is pleased to announce the donation of the [Comet project], a native Spark SQL Accelerator built on [Apache Arrow DataFusion].

-Comet is an Apache Spark Accelerator that uses Apache Arrow DataFusion to accelerate Spark workloads.
-It is written in Rust and designed as a drop-in replacement for Spark's JVM based SQL execution engine and offers significant performance improvements for some workloads as shown below.
+Comet is an Apache Spark plugin that uses Apache Arrow DataFusion to accelerate Spark workloads.
+It is designed as a drop-in replacement for Spark's JVM based SQL execution engine and offers significant performance improvements for some workloads as shown below.